 In order to work flexibly from the office or home office, it is advisable to use a company laptop that can be easily transported.
 In many companies, employees already work with a laptop.
 Where this is not yet the case, a change is recommended.
-This ensures that all necessary programmes are available to employees at all times and that data does not have to be synchronised between several devices.
+This ensures that employees have all the necessary programs at their disposal at all times and that data does not have to be synchronized between several devices afterwards.

-In addition, a company laptop is also recommended from a data protection perspective to ensure easy separation of private and professional data.
+In addition, a company laptop is also recommended from a data protection perspective in order to ensure simple separation of private and professional data.

-Depending on the task, different technical equipment is needed.
-For IT and graphics departments in particular, it is important to always have state-of-the-art equipment available in order to be able to perform all tasks efficiently.
+Different technical equipment is required depending on the task area.
+For IT and graphics departments in particular, it is important to always provide state-of-the-art equipment in order to carry out all tasks efficiently.

-In addition to the laptop, an external monitor is a sensible investment.
-This can increase productivity enormously, as the eyes are not so strained and attention can be maintained for longer.
-An external keyboard and mouse also contribute to productivity and promote ergonomics at the workplace.
+In addition to a laptop, an external monitor is a sensible investment.
+This can increase productivity enormously, as the eyes are not strained as much and attention can be maintained for longer.
+An external keyboard and mouse also contribute to productivity and promote ergonomics in the workplace.

-For employees whose regular tasks include making phone calls, a headset is a sensible purchase.
-Noise-cancelling headsets are also helpful for employees who have problems with street noise at their home office or who regularly have other people in the household.
+A headset is a sensible purchase for employees whose regular tasks include making phone calls.
+Headsets with active noise canceling are also helpful for employees who have problems with street noise at their home office or where other people are regularly present in the household.

-Hire professional technology so that your employees can also work productively in the home office.
+Hire professional technology so that your employees can also work productively from home.

 Ways to procure office equipment

-Equipping employees for the home office can be done in different ways, each with advantages and disadvantages.
+Employees can be equipped to work from home in different ways, each of which has advantages and disadvantages.

 - Purchase of office equipment

-Most workers also use a computer at home and have an internet connection.
-Mistakenly, for many companies, this means that everything is in place for working from home.
-This is not the case, because an adequate workplace is usually not available.
-Moreover, private devices are seldom high-performance technology and usually do not have professional software on them.
+Most employees also use a computer at home and have an internet connection.
+Many companies therefore mistakenly believe that everything is in place for working from home.
+This is not the case, as an adequate workstation is usually not available.
+In addition, private devices are rarely powerful technology and usually do not have professional software installed.
 Last but not least, storing business data on private devices poses a data protection and security risk.

-Info: In the absence of an agreement to the contrary, the employer must generally bear the costs for the necessary work equipment.
-If employees procure the necessary work equipment themselves, they are entitled to reimbursement from the employer.
+Info: Unless otherwise agreed, the employer must generally bear the costs of the necessary work equipment.
+If employees procure the relevant work equipment themselves, they are entitled to reimbursement from the employer.

 2. purchase of office equipment by the company

-By purchasing the necessary office furniture and other work equipment through the company itself, the problems mentioned above can be avoided.
+By purchasing the necessary office furniture and other work equipment from the company itself, the problems mentioned above can be avoided.
 However, the purchase is associated with high acquisition costs.
-If employees leave the company, the company ties up needed capital in unused assets.
-Especially in times of crisis, this can lead to or exacerbate liquidity problems.
+If employees leave the company, the company ties up required capital in unused assets.
+This can lead to or exacerbate liquidity problems, especially in times of crisis.

-If the home office is only a temporary measure, the purchase increases the investment risk.
+If the home office is only a temporary measure, the investment risk increases with the purchase.

 3. rental of home office equipment by the company

-Alternatively, it is possible to rent everything that is needed for productive work in the home office.
-In this way, each employee can be flexibly equipped for the duration of the home office.
+Alternatively, you can rent everything you need to work productively from home.
+In this way, every employee can be flexibly equipped for the duration of the home office.
 The rental period is freely configurable.
-If the assets are no longer needed, they can be returned without any problems.
+If the assets are no longer needed, they can be easily returned.

-The equipment for additional employees is provided within a short period of time.
-High acquisition costs can be avoided in favour of low monthly rents, which keeps the cash outflow low.
+The equipment for additional employees is installed within a short period of time.
+High acquisition costs can be avoided in favor of low monthly rents, which keeps the cash outflow low.

-With Lendis as a professional partner for office equipment, companies benefit from a wide range of high-quality and professional products.
-Especially in the area of technology, you benefit from our State of the Art promise: Every 2 years we replace your rented products with the latest model.
-This means that your employees always work with the latest technology.
+With Lendis as a professional partner for office equipment, companies benefit from a large selection of high-quality and professional products.
+Especially in the area of technology, you benefit from our state-of-the-art promise: Every 2 years, we replace your rented products with the latest model.
+This means that your employees are always working with the latest technology.

 The Lendis OS is the innovative software solution for equipping your employees' home office with technology and furniture in an uncomplicated and flexible way.

-Useful tips for a productive working environment in the home office
+Useful tips for a productive working environment when working from home

-Noise is considered a significant disturbance factor for the ability to concentrate.
-Therefore, look for a quiet place in the flat where you can work undisturbed for a longer period of time.
+Noise is a major disruptive factor for the ability to concentrate.
+Therefore, look for a quiet place in your home where you can work undisturbed for longer periods of time.
 Passage rooms or rooms facing the street are less ideal for a workplace.

 If you work several hours a day, you need oxygen.
-Be sure to have a window at your workstation to let fresh air in regularly.
+Make sure you have a window at your workplace to let fresh air in regularly.

 Air-purifying plants also help to create a pleasant climate that increases the feel-good factor and strengthens the immune system.

-Working in a home office is different from working in an office.
-Setting clear rules for yourself helps to be productive in the home office.
+Working from home is different from working in the office.
+Setting clear rules for yourself helps you to be productive when working from home.
 The following tips will help.

-- Schedule breaks: It is not only the law that provides for break times for employees.
-Time off is important to clear the mind and gain new energy for upcoming tasks.
+- Schedule breaks: It's not just the law that stipulates break times for employees.
+Time off is important to clear your head and gain new energy for upcoming tasks.
 Sufficient exercise and fresh air provide additional energy

 - Separate professional and private tasks: Separating private and professional activities in terms of time and space helps to complete tasks in a more focused and time-efficient manner.

-- Keep meetings: Regular meetings should also take place in the home office.
+- Maintain meetings: Regular meetings should also take place in the home office.
 A constant exchange with colleagues strengthens the sense of unity and makes it easier to work together on a project.

-- Set rules for video conferencing: Adhere to clear rules of conversation to minimise the hurdles of video calls.
-This way, all listening participants turn off their microphone.
-A limited number of participants can help avoid confusion.
-A prepared agenda serves as a guideline for the meeting.
+- Set rules for video conferences: Stick to clear conversation rules to minimize the hurdles of video calls.
+For example, all participants listening turn off their microphone.
+A limited number of participants can help to avoid confusion.
+A prepared agenda serves as a guide for the meeting.
 At the same time, as with face-to-face meetings, the shorter the meeting, the more efficient it is.
-A good video conference can be held in 10-15 minutes.
+A good video conference can also be held in 10-15 minutes.

-- Choose appropriate clothing: To get into work mode, it helps to choose the appropriate clothing.
+- Choose suitable clothing: To get into work mode, it helps to choose the appropriate clothing.

-- Avoid distractions: Put distracting factors such as mobile phones aside if possible and set aside fixed blocks of time in which you can concentrate on your work.
+- Avoid distractions: If possible, put aside distracting factors such as cell phones and set aside fixed blocks of time in which you can concentrate on your work.